Lentos Art Museum: The collection

+The presentation of the collection is underpinned by the desire to restore the chronological sequence of creative works that are part of an important movement or style.
+The starting point is the 19th century.
+On display are works by Gustav Klimt, Gabriele Muenter, Valie Export, and Herbert Bayer.

-The museum collection includes around 1500 works from the areas of painting, sculpture and object art, over 10,000 works on paper, and about 850 photographs, including significant contributions to the development of artistic photography (A. Rodtschenko, Man Ray, H. Bayer).
-The earliest works among the museum's holdings are from the first half of the 19th century (C. D. Friedrich, J. B. Reiter).
-From the area of classical modernism the Lentos collection includes important paintings by Klimt, Schiele, Kokoschka, Corinth, and Pechstein.
-The collection also covers the inter-war period with works from German and Austrian Expressionism and Neue Sachlichkeit (New Objectivity).
-The period after 1945 is exemplified with works and ensembles of international art, including paintings, sculptures and graphic works by Karel Appel, Ernst Wilhelm Nay, Andy Warhol, Keith Haring, Maria Lassnig, Markus Lüpertz, Arnulf Rainer, Eduardo Chillida, Tony Cragg, Gottfried Helnwein, Sean Scully, Anthony Caro, Valie Export, Elke Krystufek, Ludwig Merwart, and others.
+The museum collection includes around 1,500 works from the areas of painting, sculpture and object art, over 10,000 works on paper, and about 850 photographs, including significant contributions to the development of artistic photography by Alexander Rodtschenko and Man Ray.
+The earliest works among the museum's holdings are from the first half of the 19th century including Caspar David Friedrich and Johann Baptist Reiter.
+From the area of classical modernism the Lentos collection includes important paintings by Egon Schiele, Kokoschka, Corinth, and Max Pechstein.

+The collection also covers the inter-war period with works from German and Austrian Expressionism and New Objectivity (Neue Sachlichkeit).
+The period after 1945 is exemplified with works and ensembles of international art, including paintings, sculptures and graphic works by Karel Appel, Ernst Wilhelm Nay, Andy Warhol, Keith Haring, Maria Lassnig, Markus Lüpertz, Arnulf Rainer, Eduardo Chillida, Tony Cragg, Gottfried Helnwein, Sean Scully, Anthony Caro, Elke Krystufek, and Ludwig Merwart.